numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 * ``get_sort_function(self, NPY_SORTKIND sort_kind) -> {out_sortfunction, NotImplemented, NULL}``.

-Although for convenience, it will be sufficient if the user implements only:
+For convenience, it will be sufficient if the user implements only:

 * ``compare(self, char *item_ptr1, char *item_ptr2, int *res) -> {-1, 0, 1}``

-**Limitations:** Using the above ``PyArrayDTypeMeta_Spec`` struct, the structure itself can only be extended clumsily (e.g. by adding a version tag to the ``slots`` to indicate a new, longer version of the struct).
-We could also provide the struct using a function, which however will require memory management but would allow ABI-compatible extension (the struct is freed again when the DType is created).
+**Limitations:** The ``PyArrayDTypeMeta_Spec`` struct is clumsy to extend (for instance, by adding a version tag to the ``slots`` to indicate a new, longer version).
+We could use a function to provide the struct; it would require memory management but would allow ABI-compatible extension (the struct is freed again when the DType is created).

 CastingImpl